cloudcr0w/sap-concept/inbound-process.md

-# 📥 Inbound Process – Goods Receipt in SAP eWM
+# 📥 Inbound Process – Goods Receipt in SAP EWM

-This document describes the conceptual flow of an inbound process in a warehouse managed by SAP Extended Warehouse Management (eWM).
+This document describes the conceptual flow of an inbound process in a warehouse managed by SAP Extended Warehouse Management (EWM).

 ---